Metaswitch/chronos/doc/api.md

 ## Internal API

-Chronos nodes in a cluster communicate through an internal API that forms a superset of the public API and is documented here for developers.
+Chronos nodes in a cluster communicate through an internal API which is documented here for developers.
 This API is designed to be extensible to allow the API to change from release to release without breaking backwards compatibility.

 ### Mainline Uses